 There are a number of technological supports available to help facilitate working remotely, or to enable connectivity without the need for group gatherings.
 Further information about such tools is available as part of the IT Continuity Tools & Services.

 HR also has a full guide and more resources on their Working Remotely webpage.

 The university is reimbursing expenses for supplies required for employees to work effectively at home.
 Allowable expenses, as approved by a supervisor, range from office items such as stationery and printer cartridges to overcharges for cellphone and internet use.
 More information can be found on the university’s Financial Affairs site.

 Supervisors should reference the updated Supervisor Guide that offers helpful advice for what they need to know about COVID-19 and the workplace.
 You can find it, along with other resources, such as guidelines for conducting virtual interviews and tips on managing a team in this environment, on the Human Resource Coronavirus Update page and the Working Remotely resource webpage.

-If you are a supervisor, please review the Step by Step Guide to Addressing COVID-19 Exposure.
+If you are a supervisor, please review the Step by Step Guide for Supervisors During COVID-19.

 Learn more about staying healthy.

 Phishing has become a significant problem in the current situation.
 Please be extra diligent when dealing with email and vigilant about not opening any attachments or files that may be cause for concern.
 You can find more advice at the Office of the CTO’s website.

 There are a number of technologies available to help you in your planning and many people and services to support you in using these technologies.